Table of contents

 Market Cap

-Market cap, or market capitalization, is the current market value of the company’s outstanding shares or the number of shares the company has sold to shareholders.
-Sometimes called equity value, market capitalization is the total number of shares multiplied by the current share price on the market.
+Market cap, or market capitalization, is the current market value of the company’s outstanding shares (or the number of shares the company sold to shareholders).
+Market capitalization is also called equity value.
+Market capitalization is the total number of shares multiplied by the current share price on the market.
 This metric judges how big a company is — the higher the market cap, the bigger the company.

 Total Debt